animal-tree/Writing-stuff/Stuff38-Something-From-Nothing.md

 ---

-We thus obtain a directed Hamiltonian circuit (potentially expanding in real-time) with edges that may be defined as non-deterministic, whose grammatical "word" is chosen by the deducer.
+We thus obtain a directed Hamiltonian circuit (potentially expanding in real-time) with edges that may be defined as non-deterministic and/or non-stationary, whose grammatical "word" is chosen by the deducer.